Krasjet/pandoc-utils/README.md

 This function is slightly more powerful than `walk` and `walkM` in that it is also able to handle filter functions of type `a -> [a]` and `a -> m [a]`.

-For applying multiple filters, there is also a function called `seqFilters`, which takes a list of wrapped filters and apply it to a `Pandoc` document (or subnode) sequentially, from left to right.
+For applying multiple filters, there is also a function called `sequenceFilters`, which takes a list of wrapped filters and apply it to a `Pandoc` document (or subnode) sequentially, from left to right.
 ```haskell